miohtama/ztanesh/README.rst

 * **No need for cd**: just type in the directory name on the command prompt to enter into it.
 Cdable environment variables for fast navigation.

-* Forward- and backward moving in directories stack using alt+left/right arrows.

 * Double-tap TAB for **autocompletion menu with arrow navigation**.
 Type ./ [TAB] to start file explorer in the current folder.
 Press space to advance the next folder.
   Press backspace to undo the selection.